ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 ### 5. Secure firmware update test

-The BBSR requires support for update capsules compliant with the UEFI specification for systems that perform in-band (e.g. OS-initiated) firmware updates.
-The Security Extension ACS firmware update test is a manual test run from the UEFI Shell that requires a valid update capsule for the system's firmware.
+The BBSR requires support for update capsules compliant with the UEFI specification for systems that perform in-band firmware updates.
+The Security Extension ACS firmware update test is a manual test run from the firmware that requires a valid update capsule for the system's firmware.

+The UEFI specification defines two methods of performing updates with capsules:
+1) UpdateCapsule() runtime function (see section 8.5.3)
+2) Capsule on disk (see section 8.5.5)

+Either method is acceptable for performing the capsule update test.
+The vendor of the system under test must provide the update procedure to use.

-The steps utilize the CapsuleApp.efi program that is located on the ACS image at the following path: EFI\BOOT\app\CapsuleApp.efi
+Some of the steps below utilize the CapsuleApp.efi program that is located on the ACS image at the following path: EFI\BOOT\app\CapsuleApp.efi

- - #### A. Preparation
+ - #### <a name="fwup-prep"></a> A. Preparation
      - Copy the vendor provided update capsule image onto a storage device.
      - Prepare a version of the vendor provided update capsule that has been "tampered" with, for use in a negative test.
 Using a copy of the vendor provided update capsule, use the xxd command and a text editor to modify the last byte of the image.
      - Copy the tampered-with update capsule onto the storage device.
      - Enable the storage device containing the capsule images on the system under test.

  - #### B. Reset the system.
-Because SCT was run previously (see [Step 3](#run-sct)), the boot flow will skip running SCT and will stop at the UEFI Shell prompt:
+     - Because SCT was run previously (see [Step 3](#run-sct)), the boot flow will skip running SCT and will stop at the UEFI Shell prompt:

 <pre>
     Shell> echo -off